sseahra/blackarcs/R_parsers_Avinaba/ContagionSimulatorReadme.md

 &nbsp;

 ### Individual state management
-Although there are more space-efficient approach to encode the state of each individual for each simulation step, this simulator uses a 2D-Matrix $State$ of dimensions: $$ no \textunderscore of \textunderscore simulation \textunderscore steps_{columns} \times no \textunderscore of \textunderscore individuals_{rows} $$
+Although there are more space-efficient approach to encode the state of each individual for each simulation step, this simulator uses a 2D-Matrix $State$ of dimensions: $$no \textunderscore of \textunderscore simulation \textunderscore steps_{columns} \times no \textunderscore of \textunderscore individuals_{rows}$$

 This is initalised at line no. **2618**.
 ```R